-The onset of the COVID-19 Pandemic and its impact has rippled across the globe—resulting in businesses coming to a screeching halt and a market slump.
-What this moment of crisis has made everyone realize is that for a business to stay afloat, it needs to have a strong digital marketing presence.
-You could argue that COVID-19 has shifted marketing and brand messaging, and it has to some extent as companies sympathized with their audiences and spread awareness to build a stronger relationship than before and stay together in this fight.
+The onset of the COVID-19 pandemic and its impact has crashed across the globe—resulting in businesses coming to a screeching halt and a market slump and now sadly businesses closing.
+One of the things this year of crisis has made everyone realize is that for a business to stay afloat amid disruption, it needs to have a strong digital marketing presence.

 Given the tumultuous year, we decided to do a mid-year trends check in to help our audience hasten its recovery from this pandemic.

 This trend is not hard to spot all around us.
 Businesses adapted quickly to the shelter–in–place and started or enhanced their online shopping, ordering, experience, or added delivery to survive.
 Those that did not might not have the resources to reopen.
 Customers in high numbers tried these new offerings and have come to appreciate the new options and experiences.

 While the COVID-19 pandemic spread like wildfire and affected millions of businesses, we carried out Crisis-Recovery-Growth to help businesses cope in these troubling times.
 While the Crisis stage was all about empathy and a time for businesses to build a relationship with their customers–by reiterating that we’re all in this together, the Recovery stage has brought about a new sort of approach and a digital transformation–one that banks on building confidence in customers to step out and book or buy with the goal being ‘safety and togetherness’.

 The message is clear and businesses are now emphasizing cleanliness and hygiene and the guidelines that are followed to instill confidence in potential customers.
 We’ve created a recovery funnel for businesses to follow to help them out of the current situation that is focused on building confidence, demand, conversions, and trust.
 Click on the link to know more.